mathiasverraes/jdump/README.md

 Installation
 ------------

+Since 1.2.2 just install the package file (pkg_jdump_v*.zip).
+It will automatically install and publish JDump component and plugin.

-Install both the component and the plugin.
+For older versions: Install both the component and the plugin.
 Make sure the plugin is published.
 But you probably figured that out already.

 If you don't want the dump popup window to appear automatically, you can disable it in the configuration.
 To display the dump window manually:

 - **Administrator**: Go to Components -> J!Dump and click Popup.